How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 How to Measure the Success of a Video Training

-Once you’ve learned how to create a training video, it’s time to answer the burning question: Is the training any good?
+Once you’ve learned how to create a training video, it’s time to answer this burning question: Is it any good, or have your time and effort been spent in vain?
+Here are the metrics that can measure its effectiveness:

-2. Knowledge retention and comprehension.
-Here, you can use quantitative assessment such as quizzes or tests to evaluate participants’ understanding.
+• Knowledge retention and comprehension.
+Here, you can use quantitative assessment, such as quizzes or tests to evaluate participants’ understanding.

-3. Qualitative feedback.
-Encourage employees to provide comments and feedback or respond to surveys to gather qualitative insights.
+• Qualitative feedback.
+Encourage employees to provide comments and respond to surveys so you can gather feedback and qualitative insights.

 Final Thoughts

-We hope this article has provided you with some ideas on how to record a training video with no video production experience.
+I hope this article has provided you with some ideas on how to record a training video — even if you have no video production experience.

-Videos don’t require much time to make, but will improve your employees’ learning experience.
-If you have questions about any of the points in this article, please let us know in the comment section.
+Videos don’t require much time to make, but they’ll improve your employees’ learning experience.
+If you have questions about any of the points in this article, please let me know in the comments or book a free demo with our eLearning expert.

 iSpring Suite